Associate Professor Cecilia Gonzalez Tokman

 Researcher biography

-Cecilia is an associate professor in the School of Mathematics and Physics at the University of Queensland.
+Cecilia is a professor in the School of Mathematics and Physics at the University of Queensland.
 After completing undergraduate studies at Universidad de Guanajuato / CIMAT and PhD at the University of Maryland, College Park, she held research fellowships from the Pacific Institute for the Mathematical Sciences (PIMS) and the Australian Research Council (ARC).
 She has also held a Promoting Women Fellowship by UQ.

 Cecilia is an expert in the field of random dynamical systems (RDS).
 Along with collaborators, she has developed a framework for the study of transport in RDS, relying on the so-called Lyapunov–Oseledets spectrum.
 Her key contributions include the development of tools and algorithms to (i) approximate coherent structures and Lyapunov exponents, (ii) establish limit laws and quantify fluctuations, (iii) develop a thermodynamic formalism and (iv) optimise mixing.
 Her work also includes significant advances on data assimilation, metastable and dynamical systems.

-Cecilia's service roles include: MATRIX Scientific Committee (2019-), Australian Mathematical Society council (2018-2021) and Queensland representative at the ANZIAM Executive Committee (2019-2021).
+Cecilia's service roles include: MATRIX Scientific Committee (2019-), Australian Mathematical Society council (2018-2021) and Queensland representative at the ANZIAM Executive Committee (2019-2021), as well as School of Mathematics and Physics Director of Research (2022-).